 A “coming of age” story doesn’t have to start at adolescence.
 Take the sixtysomething ladies who star in Calendar Girls, for example.
 Maria Loohufvud and Love Martinsen chronicled the lives of older women who compete on a dance team in South Florida and star in this revealing portrait.

 The underground abortion group, the Jane Collective, is the subject of Tia Lessin and Emma Pildes’s documentary, The Janes.
 Although their radical community care work lasted from 1969 to 1973, this documentary about the Jane Collective feels just as relevant today.
+The Janes is streaming on HBO Max.

 Following three popular personalities on the social media platform, TikTok, Boom attempts to understand the algorithmic, geopolitical, and commercial experiences of content creators in the digital age.